tjcreedy/metamate/README.md

 #### `--distancemodel MOD`

 `MOD` should be the short name specifying the evolutionary model to be used for calculating pairwise distances between aligned ASV sequences for the purpose of building a UPGMA tree.
 The value of this argument is passed directly to the `model` argument of the R  function [`dist.dna`](https://www.rdocumentation.org/packages/ape/versions/5.4/topics/dist.dna) from the `ape` package, and should match exactly to one of the allowed functions for that model, namely "raw", "N", "TS", "TV", "JC69", "K80", "F81", "K81", "F84", "BH87", "T92", "TN93", "GG95", "logdet", "paralin", "indel" or "indelblock".
-By default, NUMTdumper uses "F84".
+By default, metaMATE uses "F84".
 Please read the [documentation](https://www.rdocumentation.org/packages/ape/versions/5.4/topics/dist.dna) for this function to select a model.

 ### Taxon binning arguments